 ● Commitment goals usually work best when their success is something the committer can have a relative degree of control of, and does not depend on other people’s actions.
 “Get my sister to agree to sell me her half of the shared car” is, for example, a less useful goal than “Ask my sister to sell me her half of shared car”.

-* There is usually a time agreed upon by which the commitment will be completed, or at least checked in on.
+● It helps to have a time agreed upon by which the commitment will be completed, or at least checked in on.

-● While the person is engaged with the action steps of the commitment, support from a coach, members of a team, or friends is helpful and effective.
+● While the person is engaged with the action steps of the commitment, support from a coach, members of a team, or other friends is often helpful and effective.
 This support of course may take the form of phone calls, texts and emails, and in-person meetings.
-While in communication, the supporting people can check in about progress towards the goal, help keep the commitment in awareness, help problem-solve about obstacles that have emerged, and remind the committed person of their inspirational motivation.
+While in communication, the supporting people can check in about progress towards the goal, help keep the commitment in awareness, help problem-solve about obstacles that have emerged, and remind the committed person of their original inspirational motivation.

-* If they completed it successfully, there may be a reward.
-If the person does not complete, there is a consequence.
-(These rewards and consequences seem to work best when they have been agreed upon beforehand)
+If they completed it successfully, there may be a reward.
+If the person did not complete, there may be a consequence.
+These rewards and consequences seem to work best when they have been agreed upon beforehand.

 We can see this not as moral punishment or reward – it’s not a statement that a person is not wrong or bad for failing to complete a commitment, or good for completing them.
 The reward or consequence waiting at the end of a commitment can more be seen as simple tools that help give a person motivation to give their best effort beforehand.

 ● If the person habitually fails at their committed goals, the group or individual holding the commitments for them gives them feedback about how they may approach that area of life in a different way.
 The person who has been failing at commitments takes in the input, and agrees to actually do the difficult work of trying to look at things differently, or to try a different way of approaching things.